 Our criminal defense practice group has also acted for and achieved positive results for clients in matters related to forfeiture and obtained the return of seized money and property.

-We are also the best law firm in Burnaby who provide service in both languages - Chinese and English.
+We are also the best law firm in Burnaby who provide service in both languages - Chinese (Mandarin and Cantonese) and English.